+Se

-- TYO : TO KYO To configure Home City and summer time settings - In the Timekeeping Mode, hold down (a) for at least two seconds.
+To configure Home City and summer time settings

+- I. In the Timekeeping Mode, hold down (E) for at least two seconds.
 First, SET Hold will flash on the display, and CITY will be displayed in the upper display.
-After that, the currently selected city code and city name will scroll across the upper display.
-Keep (a) depressed until the name will scroll across the upper display.
-Keep (E) depressed until scrolling starts.

-The watch will exit the setting mode automatically if you do not - perform any operation for about two or three minutes.

-For details about city codes, see the "City Code Table" at the back - of this manual - Use (a) (East) and (c) (West) to scroll through the available city codes Keep scrolling until the city code you want to select as your Home City is displayed. - 3.
-Press (1) to display the DST setting screen. - 4.
-Use (A) to cycle through the DST settings in the sequence shown below.
+After that, the currently selected city code and city name will scrolling starts.
+The upper display.
+Keep (E) depressed until the conting end outper display.
+Keep - The watch will exit the setting mode automatically if you do not perform any operation for about two or three minutes. - For details about city codes, see the "City Code Table" at the back of this manual. - 2.
+Use (A) (East) and (C) (West) to scroll through the available city codes. - Keep scrolling until the city code you want to select as your Home City is displayed.
+Press (D) to display the DST setting screen. - 4.
+Press (a) to toggle the DST setting screen. - (ON) and Standard Time (OFF).
+Note that you cannot switch between standard time and daylight saving time (DST) while UTC is selected as your Home City.

-- The Auto DST (AUTO) setting will be available only when a city code that supports time calibration signal reception (page E-14) is selected as the Home City.
-While Auto DST is selected the DST setting will be changed automatically in accordance with time calibration signal data.
-Note that you cannot switch between standard time and daylight saving time (DST) while UTC is selected as your Home City. - 5.
-After all of the settings are the way you want, press (E) twice to exit the setting screen.

-Daylight Saving Time is turned on when the DST indicator is on the display.

-- After you specify a city code, the watch will use UTC\ offsets in the World Time Mode to calculate After you speciny a city code, the watch will use 01°C offsets in the world Time whole to call the current time for other time zones based on the current time in your Home City.

-\Coordinated Universal Time, the world-wide scientific standard of timekeeping.

-The reference point for UTC is Greenwich, England.

-Selecting some city codes automatically makes it possible for the watch to receive the time calibration signal for the corresponding area.
-See page E-14 for details.

-Configuring Current Time and Date Settings Manually
+Configuring Current Time and Date Settings